 Global Africa Region Americas Region Asia Region European Region MedWet

-The SAEDC will give priority to
+Subject to approval by SC26,

-pursuing the possibility of
+establish a Ramsar Trust Fund for

-establishing a funding mechanism
+the SGF and seek contributions

-for the Ramsar SGF.
+to this fund.

 8.4.2 Evaluate critically, at the 7th COP (1999), the performance of the Small Grants Fund.
 [COP, SC, Bureau]